TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TURNER, James H. E. 417.
 Private KEH.
 Entered France 1/06/1915.
 Transferred as a Private, Royal Air Force 319034 on 15/08/1918.
 Entitled to 1914/15 Star trio administered by Royal Air Force.

 TURNER, Walter Richard.
 1423.
 Private KEH.
-DOW 21/04/1918.
+DOW 21/04/1918 at Beaumont Military Hospital.
 Born in Adelaide, South Australia in 1880.
-Enlisted in London.
+Enlisted in London having returned from Chile in 1915 where he was Head of the firm of Battle and Munizaga, Iquique.
 Buried in BRISTOL (ARNOS VALE) CEMETERY, GLOUCESTERSHIRE, UK.
 Entitled to British War and Victory Medals.
+Biography courtesy of the South Pacific Mail.

 TURNER-DAUNCEY M. J. Captain.
 Lived in Kenya and returned to UK 1965.